Team-Guardian/systems-docs/odroid-xu4.rst

 Setup
 =====

 **Prerequisites.** Download the full Ubuntu image (not minimal) for ODroid XU4 from `here <https://odroid.in/ubuntu_16.04lts/>`_.
-Grab a copy of `Etcher <https://etcher.io/>`_ to flash the image onto a micro-SD card - you've got one ready, right?
+Grab a copy of `Etcher <https://etcher.io/>`_ to flash the image onto a micro-SD card - you have one ready, right?

-*Warning*: as of writing this, Ubuntu 16.04 is not the latest version of Ubuntu available for the ODroid XU4.
+*Note*: as of writing this, Ubuntu 16.04 is not the latest version of Ubuntu available for the ODroid XU4.
 The reason we're sticking with 16.04 for now is because some of the software we use - especially the less popular one - might not be compatible with the latest version of Ubuntu.
-For example, the camera control software provided by FLIR relies on libraries that have been deprecated in Ubuntu 18.04 and only available in Ubuntu 16.04.
+For example, the camera control software provided by FLIR relies on libraries that have been deprecated in Ubuntu 18.04 and are only available in Ubuntu 16.04.

 **Booting Up.** After Etcher is done flashing the image, safely eject the card and plug the micro-SD into the ODroid.
 Before turning on the power, make sure the boot media slider is set to uSD (not eMMC).
 Red and blue LEDs will turn on when the ODroid is ready.

 **Connecting to ODroid.** Connect the ODroid to a router with an ethernet cable - your PC must be on the router's network, too, either via a wired or wireless connection.
-The router must be connected to Internet, otherwise you won't be able to update the ODroid and pull code from repositories.
+The router must be connected to the internet, otherwise you won't be able to update the ODroid and pull code from repositories.

 After you connect the ODroid to the router, check it's IP address either via the homepage of the router, or by scanning the network using `nmap <https://nmap.org/>`_.
 Let's assume the IP address of the ODroid is ``192.168.0.17``.
 Connect to the ODroid by typing in your terminal: